 |ap-south-1||Asia Pacific (Mumbai)|

 Application Service Dependencies

 With the AWS CloudFormation Template provided by AT&T Cybersecurity, you can automatically deploy USM Anywhere as a service into your environment.
-Review the following sections for information about the outbound/inbound IP addresses, ports, and services used by USM Anywhere.
+Review the following tables for information about the outbound/inbound IP addresses, ports, and services used by USM Anywhere.